 Narrated Abu Huraira:

 The Prophet said, "If somebody fights (or beats somebody) then he should avoid the face."

 The task of collecting and classifying the hadiths was mostly completed by the end of the 9th century.
-A fatwa was issued declaring that all the knowledge about the nature of existence and whatever information humanity needed to know to conduct its affairs as God intended was in the Koran and the sanctioned collections of sayings and actions of Muhammad to which no further hadiths could be added.
+A fatwa was then issued declaring that all the knowledge about the nature of existence and whatever information humanity needed to know to conduct its affairs as God intended was in the Koran and the sanctioned collections of sayings and actions of Muhammad to which no further hadiths could be added.

 The Pseudo-Science of Hadith Authentication

-Shiites consider the recollections of the Companions of the Prophet suspect because they voted Abu Bakr, a good friend of Muhammad to whom he had given his nine old daughter Aisha in marriage, his successor instead of Ali, Muhammad's cousin and son-in-law.
+Shiites consider the recollections of the Companions of the Prophet suspect because they voted Abu Bakr, a good friend of Muhammad to whom he had given his nine-year-old daughter Aisha in marriage, his successor instead of Ali, Muhammad's cousin and son-in-law.
 Shiites have developed their own books of hadiths which are largely based on what members of the House of the Prophet reported: Muhammad’s daughter Fatima, his son-in-law Ali, and his grandsons Hasan and Husayn.

-In deciding that Bukhari's collection of hadiths was of unimpeachable quality, another assumption was made; that none of it contradicted the Koran.
+In deciding that Bukhari's collection of hadiths was of unimpeachable quality, another assumption was made: that none of it contradicted the Koran.
 What to make of hadiths, such as the following, which appear to do just that?